-- Suggesting I do some work for you or your organisation: Being a full-time writer doesn’t pay the bills so I’m also offering writing mentorship, creative consultancy, and giving trainings, panel discussions, workshops, etc. There’s more about all these services on my website.
-I also often enjoy reviewing/endorsing other people’s writing, examining PhDs, and – of course – doing paid-for writing of various kinds.
-Generally I’m happy to receive requests from people to do these things.
+- Suggesting I do some work for you or your organisation: In addition to writing I support other folks in my community around their creative projects, and I engage in media interviews, panel discussions, workshops, and the like.
+Generally I’m happy to receive requests from people to do these kinds of things.
 However it’s important that these are clear about what’s wanted, and what’s being offered in return.
 This is my job so I can very rarely offer such things for free, and politically please remember that it’s important to compensate people – particularly marginalised folks – for their labour.
 Mostly my diary is now pretty full up several months in advance, and for self-care I need to build space around bigger events – so it’s important to have decent advance notice.
+I also already have close collaborators who I create with and I only build such key relationships very slowly.
 Please also inform yourself about my work before asking.
-I’ve had frustrating unpaid exchanges with people who are looking for an editor rather than a writing mentor, for example, or who want trainings on topics which are not really my wheelhouse.
+I’ve had frustrating unpaid exchanges with people who are really looking for someone to edit their work for example, or who want trainings on topics which are not really my wheelhouse.

 - Offering constructive criticism: I definitely want to hear when I’ve got things wrong, and to keep thinking about how I can improve my work, particularly in relation to accessibility and inclusivity.
 However, offering criticism is definitely something that needs to be done consensually.
 It’s important to check first whether feedback is welcomed and – if so – in what form, recognising the potential impact on the other person of receiving it.
 If there’s an error in a book, it would be better to contact the publishers rather than me directly and they can liaise with me about any changes.
 Writers often have to filter criticism which is just bullying/trolling, that which is another perspective but doesn’t mean their perspective is wrong, and that which is definitely valid and requires them to make changes or apologise for something they’ve put out there.
 I’m working on developing a small pool of trusted people to help me navigate this kind of process, and would recommend other writers do similarly.
 Generally if the criticism is not done consensually I won’t engage with it.